+(g) The application must also be accompanied by a Notice to Become a Party-(except where the applicant is ASIC).

+Rule 14(1)(c)

-- (g) The application must also be accompanied by a Notice to Become a Party. - Rule 14(1)(c) - (h) If an application does not comply with Rule 14(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
+(h) If an application does not comply with Rule 14(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
 The President or Panel (as relevant) may treat the original application as received but may not consider it if it directs an amended document be provided.

 (i) While not essential for a valid application under section 657EA of the Corporations Act, applicants are encouraged to provide submissions in support of their application for review to aid the Panel in considering the application (subject to the page limit requirements).
+Applicants are also encouraged to specify whether an interim order is being sought regarding a stay of any orders of the initial Panel.